The Central Guesthouse is in an ideal location...

 Usual board basis: B&B

 Food quality: Central Guesthouse operates on a bed-and-breakfast basis.
-Breakfast is generally a selection of fresh fruits, yoghurts, eggs and bacon cooked to order, juices, and freshly brewed coffee and tea.
+Breakfast is generally a selection of fresh fruits, yoghurts, and eggs and bacon cooked to order, along with juices, and freshly brewed coffee and tea.
+If you're heading out early we are told that it is possible to have breakfast from 6.15am, depending on when the bakery opens; just let Andrea know.

 Dining style: Individual Tables